arrow-left

 Featured Content

-With unlimited access to thousands of full-length productions and interviews, authoritative, peer-reviewed resources on key practitioners, and available to access at school and remotely, is a valuable tool to help you excel in your studies and prepare for a future career in the arts.
+With unlimited access to thousands of full-length productions and interviews, authoritative, peer-reviewed resources on key practitioners, and available to access at school and remotely, Digital Theatre+arrow-up-right is a valuable tool to help you excel in your studies and prepare for a future career in the arts.

 Digital Theatre+ isn’t just the perfect tool for studying Theatre – it also has a multitude of benefits to support wellbeing.
 As well as entertaining audiences and providing a form of escapism, theatre has the power to spark the imagination, encourage self-expression, boost confidence and develop key relationship skills.